Tight Last-Iterate Convergence of the Extragradient and the Optimistic Gradient Descent-Ascent Algorithm for Constrained

 \\

-Our upper bounds in terms of the gap function and the natural residual match the lower bounds of~\cite{golowich_last_2020} in a very strong sense, that is, they match in all of the following terms: $T$, the Lipschitz constant of $F$, and the distance between the starting point $z_0$ and the solution $z^*$.
+Our upper bounds in terms of the gap function and the natural residual match the lower bounds of~\cite{golowich_last_2020,golowich_tight_2020}, that is, they match in all of the following terms: $T$, the Lipschitz constant of $F$, and the distance between the starting point $z_0$ and the solution $z^*$.

 To the best of our knowledge, our result is the first to provide a last-iterate convergence rate for solving monotone and Lipschitz VIs using any algorithm that belongs to the general class known as \emph{p-stationary canonical linear iterative algorithms (p-SCLI)}~\citep{arjevani_iteration_2016}, which contains the EG, OGDA, and other well-known algorithms.
 Although often viewed as an approximation to EG, OGDA has an additional feature compared to EG, i.e., it is a \emph{no-regret} learning algorithm (see e.g., ~\citep{rakhlin_online_2013}).
 A nice implication of our result for OGDA is that for smooth and monotone games (see Appendix~\ref{sec:additional prelim} for the definition), players can each play a no-regret learning algorithm, i.e., OGDA, with constant learning rate, and the overall player behavior exhibits $O(\frac{1}{\sqrt{T}})$ last-iterate convergence rate to a Nash equilibrium in terms of the gap function.